yuejiaointel/scikit-learn-intelex/doc/sources/oneapi-gpu.rst

 .. _oneapi_gpu:

 ##############################################################
-oneAPI and GPU support in |intelex|
+oneAPI and GPU support in |sklearnex|
 ##############################################################

-|intelex| can execute computations on different devices (CPUs, GPUs) through the SYCL framework in oneAPI.
+|sklearnex| can execute computations on different devices (CPUs, GPUs) through the SYCL framework in oneAPI.

 The device used for computations can be easily controlled through the target offloading functionality (e.g. through ``sklearnex.config_context(target_offload="gpu")`` - see rest of this page for more details), but for finer-grained controlled (e.g. operating on arrays that are already in a given device's memory), it can also interact with objects from package |dpctl|, which offers a Python interface over SYCL concepts such as devices, queues, and USM (unified shared memory) arrays.